Small Pantry Makeover DIY (with Before + After)

 pantry makeover storage

-Our silliest mistake was assembling the entire cabinet box outside, not realizing there was no way we could actually fit this in our tiny pantry…
+Our silliest mistake was assembling the entire cabinet box outside, not realizing there was no way we could actually fit this through our tiny pantry doorway… oopsies!

 small pantry cabinet

-We went from feeling proud and excited to embarrassed and frustrated.
-This is definitely a mistake we won’t be making twice!
+We went from feeling proud and excited to embarrassed and frustrated in a matter of minutes LOL!
+The good new is, we will not be making this mistake twice!

 It hurt our hearts, but we had to disassemble more than half of the cabinet before we could fit it.
 I can now confirm that gorilla wood glue is very strong.
-We had to use a rubber mallet to separate the pieces.
+We had to use a rubber mallet, and a lot of strength, to separate the pieces.

 small pantry cabinet diy